-- Talk with your doctor or nurse about eating problems to watch for.
-Until treatment starts, you will not know what, if any, side effects or eating problems you may have.
+- Until treatment starts you will not know what, if any, side effects or eating problems you may have.
 If you do have problems, they may be mild.
-Many side effects can be controlled and many problems go away when cancer treatment ends. - Eat a healthy diet and maintain your weight before treatment starts.
-Eating a healthy diet and maintaining weight before treatment helps you stay strong, lower your risk for infection, cope with side effects, and have a greater chance of receiving treatment without unplanned breaks. - Go to the dentist.
-It is important to have a healthy mouth before you start cancer treatment. - Ask your doctor, nurse, or dietitian about medicine that can help with eating problems. - Discuss your fears and worries with your doctor, nurse, social worker, counselor, or psychologist.
-They can discuss ways to manage and cope with these feelings.
+Many side effects can be controlled and many problems go away when cancer treatment ends. - Eat a healthy diet and stay about the same weight before treatment starts.
+Eating a healthy diet and maintaining weight before treatment helps you stay strong, lower your risk for infection, cope with side effects better, and have a greater chance of receiving treatment without unplanned breaks. - Go to the dentist.
+It is important to have a healthy mouth before you start cancer treatment. - Ask your doctor, nurse, or dietitian about medicine that can help with eating problems. - Discuss your fears and worries with your doctor, nurse, or social worker.
+He or she can discuss ways to manage and cope with these feelings.

-• Learn about your cancer and its treatment.
+Learn about your cancer and its treatment.
 Many people feel better when they know what to expect.